tahmid-100/Dummy-Petbuddy/README.md

-# 🐾 PetShop Android App
+# 🐾 PetBuddy Android App

 Welcome to **PetShop**, your ultimate destination to find and adopt your favorite pets right from your mobile device!
 This Android application is designed to offer a smooth and user-friendly experience for pet lovers.